danieldosantos/ollamaagent/README.md

 script loads text documents, creates embeddings with Ollama, indexes them in a local Chroma database, and answers questions using a chat model.
 Both the embedding generation and chat use the `deepseek-r1:8b` model served by Ollama.
+Ollama-specific integrations are provided by the `langchain-ollama` package.
+The retrieval chain in `main.py` is queried using the `invoke()` method.

 ## Installation